thanathip41/tspace-mysql/README.md

 timestamp ()

 /**
- * attrbuites of schema in database
+ * add Attrbuites of schema in database
  * @Attrbuites
  *
 */